Education Stats: compare key data on European Union & United States

 - Elementary school repeaters > Male: Repeaters in primary school are the number of students enrolled in the same grade as in the previous year, as a percentage of all students enrolled in primary school."

-- Public spending on education, total > % of government expenditure: Public spending on education, total (% of government expenditure).
-Public expenditure on education as % of total government expenditure is the total public education expenditure (current and capital) expressed as a percentage of total government expenditure for all sectors in a given financial year.
-Public education expenditure includes government spending on educational institutions (both public and private), education administration, and subsidies for private entities (students/households and other privates entities).
+- Public spending on education, total > % of GDP: Public spending on education, total (% of GDP).
+Public expenditure on education as % of GDP is the total public expenditure (current and capital) on education expressed as a percentage of the Gross Domestic Product (GDP) in a given year.
+Public expenditure on education includes government spending on educational institutions (both public and private), education administration, and transfers/subsidies for private entities (students/households and other privates entities).

 - Labor force with secondary education, female > % of female labor force: Labor force with secondary education, female (% of female labor force).
 Labor force with secondary education is the proportion of the labor force that has a secondary education, as a percentage of the total labor force.

-- Unemployment with secondary education, female > % of female unemployment: Unemployment with secondary education, female (% of female unemployment).
+- Unemployment with tertiary education, female > % of female unemployment: Unemployment with tertiary education, female (% of female unemployment).
 Unemployment by level of educational attainment shows the unemployed by level of educational attainment, as a percentage of the unemployed.
 The levels of educational attainment accord with the International Standard Classification of Education 1997 of the United Nations Educational, Cultural, and Scientific Organization (UNESCO).

 - School enrollment, primary, private > % of total primary: School enrollment, primary, private (% of total primary).
 Percentage of private enrolment.
 Primary is the enrolment in private primary schools expressed as a percentage of total enrolment (public and private) in primary schools.
 'Private' refers to all educational institutions not operated by a public authority, regardless of whether they receive financial support from public authorities.
 A high percentage indicates strong involvement of the non-governmental sector (including religious bodies, other organizations, associations, communities, private enterprises or persons) in providing organized educational programmes.